Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 If you have an existing website, expect your website company to ask for access at some point during the process.
 This information will allow them to make better recommendations during the design process and is critical before they can take your new site live.

-If you don’t have an existing website, talk to your web designer about choosing a domain name (example: ours is ezmarketing.com).
+If you don’t have an existing website design, talk to your web designer about choosing a domain name (example: ours is ezmarketing.com).
 You’ll want the shortest, simplest version of your business name that you can find.

-With all these critical questions answered, you can now put together a blueprint for your website.
+With all these critical questions answered, you can now put together a blueprint for your website design.
 This is called the sitemap.
 Like the architectural drawings and floor plans for a house, the sitemap lays out the scope of the project and the organization of all your key elements.

 Sitemaps come in a variety of formats.
 For a small website, a simple bulleted outline of your page structure may be enough.
 If you have a lot of pages, you may prefer creating a visual map.
 Color coding can also help visually differentiate page levels and structure.
 Ultimately, the format doesn’t matter, as long as everyone involved can see and agree to the overall organization for the site.